QiuYukang/5G-LENA/doc/source/nr-module.rst

 =========================
 The program ``examples/cttc-3gpp-channel-nums.cc``
 allows users to select the numerology and test the end-to-end performance.
-Figure :ref:`fig-end-to-end` shows the simulation setup.
+:numref:`fig-end-to-end` shows the simulation setup.
 The user can run this example with UDP full buffer traffic and can specify the UDP packet interval.